 The maternal serum screening (MSS) test is a blood test available to pregnant women in Victoria.
 It helps determine the chance of their unborn child having Down syndrome (trisomy 21), Edward syndrome (trisomy 18) or a neural tube defect.

 Maternal serum screening may be performed in the first trimester of pregnancy, when it is combined with an ultrasound.
 This is called the combined first trimester screening test.
-Alternatively, testing may be performed in the second trimester of pregnancy (second trimester MSS test).
+Alternatively, testing may be performed in the second trimester of pregnancy (second trimester maternal serum screening test).

 Maternal serum screening tests for various conditions

 MSS can identify pregnancies that are at increased risk of:

 - Down syndrome – a condition that results in intellectual disability of varying degrees.
 It may cause some physical problems such as heart defects or difficulties with sight or hearing.
 Down syndrome is also known as trisomy 21 because the baby has three copies of chromosome 21, instead of the usual two

 - Edward syndrome – a condition that results in physical problems such as growth deficiency, heart defects, digestive system defects and intellectual disability.
 Babies born with Edward syndrome have a poor prognosis.
 Many do not live beyond the first few weeks of life.
 Edward syndrome is also known as trisomy 18 because the baby has three copies of chromosome 18, instead of the usual two

 - Neural tube defects – the most common neural tube defects are anencephaly and spina bifida.
 In anencephaly, the brain does not develop properly and the baby does not survive.
 Babies with spina bifida have an opening in the bones of the spine that can result in damage to the nerves controlling the lower part of the body.
 This can cause weakness and paralysis of the legs, and sometimes inability to control the bowel and bladder.
 Neural tube defects are only screened for in the second trimester MSS test.

-It is important to understand that this test is only for these disorders, and a low-risk result does not mean the baby is free of other birth defects.
+This test is only for these disorders.
+A low-risk result does not mean the baby is free of other birth defects.